 Royal Holloway, University of London, is developing physics detectors for studying neutrino interactions and searches for dark matter.

-“We’re doing a lot of research and development on the detectors at the university.
-Once the dark matter detector is ready it will go to an underground laboratory, which is also a clean environment,” continues DrWalding.
+Royal Holloway are doing a lot of research and development on the detectors at the university.
+Once the dark matter detector is ready it will go to an underground laboratory, which is also a clean environment.

 The neutrino detector will also be going to a national laboratory and operated in a beam-line, which again requires a cleanroom environment.
 The end goal of the neutrino research is to understand why there is very little anti-matter in the Universe.

 Connect 2 Cleanrooms has partnered with Royal Holloway to develop a Softwall clean room to support the R & D project and has delivered the most competitive offer that could meet the space requirements and the required classification requirements.